 He’s the kind of horse that can go win a speed class at an AA show one day, and hack around bareback in a halter the next.
 He will jump anything in front of him without blinking, doesn’t actually know how to spook, and will fall asleep in the crossties getting groomed.

 He is an absolute jumping machine.
 Come hell or high water, he is jumping the jump I point him to.
 Fill, no fill, mounting block, traffic cone, yoga mat, triple bar, liverpool, brush, we’ve jumped everything in our path.
 Nothing phases him and he gallops up to all of it with ears pricked.
-We spent our 2016 season in the 1.0m Low Adults, moved up to the 1.10-1.15m Highs in 2017, and we’re planning to explore the 1.20m classes in 2018.
+We spent our 2016 season in the 1.0m Low Adults, moved up to the 1.10-1.15m Highs in 2017, and he’s started exploring the 1.20m classes with my trainer in 2018.